Miasteczko Krajeńskie

 The town has a population of 1,163.

 Miasteczko is a former private town, once located in the Kalisz Voivodeship in the Greater Poland Province of the Kingdom of Poland.
-The adjective Krajeńskie was added to the name after the ethnocultural region of Krajna, within which it is located.
+The adjective Krajeńskie was added to the name after the historical-ethnocultural region of Krajna, within which it is located.

 Polish folk hero Michał Drzymała is buried at the local cemetery.